freqtrade/freqtrade/docs/freqai.md

 ```

 Freqai will train an SVM on the training data (or components if the user activated
-`principal_component_analysis`) and remove any data point that it deems to be sit beyond the
+`principal_component_analysis`) and remove any data point that it deems to be sitting beyond the feature space.
-feature space.

 ### Stratifying the data